echang15/rapidprototyping-django/README.md

 ## URLS
-To make things more manageable and sane, let's separate application urls from each other.
+To make things more manageable, let's separate application level urls from project level ones.

-Create a new file urls.py in your todos directory
+Create a new file `urls.py` in your todos directory

 todos/urls.py
 ```